 In theory, all trekking poles would be created equal — I mean, how many ways can you reimagine a stick, am I right? — but in reality, there are many subtle differences to consider when shopping for the right poles for you.

-As we mentioned above, the most popular trekking poles for trail running are foldable ones.
-The way the poles fold is slightly different from one brand or model to another and something to keep in mind when choosing your poles.
+As mentioned above, foldable trekking poles for trail running are the most popular trekking poles.
+The way the poles fold slightly differs from one brand or model to another and is something to keep in mind when choosing your poles.
 They all have a joint of some sort where the pieces come together, and a cord threaded through the middle keeps them in place.
 This cord is usually Kevlar and is sometimes covered in a plastic sheath for extra protection.
-Some poles fold up very easily and loosely, while others are under more tension and harder to keep folded.
+Some poles fold up easily and loosely, while others are under more tension and harder to keep folded.

 The pole grips are one of the most widely varied features of trekking poles.
-Grip material is usually made of cork or foam, and some have unique features.
+Grip material usually features cork or foam, and some have unique features.

 The tips of the poles are an important yet under-the-radar feature of trekking poles.
 Most poles have a carbide tip at the end, which is more durable and provides traction on rocky or icy terrain.
 Rubber tips are softer and better suited for areas where ground damage may be an issue, such as environmentally sensitive alpine tundra or softer ground.
 Rubber tips are also a good choice for long stints of pavement to prevent damage to carbide tips and because they are less noisy.

-Some poles, such as the Black Diamond Distance Carbon Z Trekking/Running Poles and Black Diamond Distance Z Trekking/Running Poles, provide both types of tips that are interchangeable.
-Other brands include a rubber cap that can be placed over the carbide tip that can protect your pack from damage.
+Some poles, such as the Black Diamond Distance Carbon Z Trekking/Running Poles and Black Diamond Distance Z Trekking/Running Poles, provide interchangeable tips.
+Other brands include a rubber cap that can be placed over the carbide tip to protect your pack from damage.